DavidJRichey/UO_Geography_4-581/labs/lab_7.md

 ##### Create a 'lookup' table similar to `gapcodes.csv` to match historic vegetation to landscape types.

+Comma-separated value files are text files that are formatted to represent a table of attribute values.
+They use commas as "separators", dividing each row (represented as individual lines in the text) into columns/fields.
+Usually, the first row-line holds the field names.
+I encourage you to open up the file in both the Notepad and Excel applications, to see a raw and formatted version of the data stored within.

 Unlike the modern vegetation, the historic vegetation dataset does not carry the vegetation codes (`VEG_CODE`), or use the same names of the modern version.
 So we'll need to create a lookup table specifically to match historic vegetation names to landscape types.

 1. Open the attribute table of the historic vegetation layer.